 At Kids First, the SOS Feeding program is offered in a child-friendly, multi-disciplinary environment in which children and families are supported and encouraged.

-Laura Simmons, Occupational Therapist and Jolin Edmondson, Speech Pathologist are accredited SOS (Sequential Sensory Oral) feeding therapists and offer individual support that is tailored specifically to the needs of each child and family.
+Laura Simmons, Occupational Therapist is an accredited SOS (Sequential Sensory Oral) feeding therapist and offers individual support that is tailored specifically to the needs of each child and family.

 Prior to your first appointment, we will provide you with important case history and sensory questionnaires which must be completed and returned to Kids First at least 2 days prior to your first appointment.
 For your convenience, these questionnaires are accessed on-line and returned to us via a secure e-portal.